ushahidi/docs.ushahidi.com/guide/0_intro.md

 ---
 layout: page
+title:  "Introduction"
-title:  "Introduction: Ushahidi as Testimony"
+subtitle: "Ushahidi as Testimony"
 date:   2015-03-24 17:31:20
 categories: chapter
+weight: 0
 ---

 	“People become the stories they hear and the stories they tell.”